hichdima/graph-js/README.md

 Methods included:

 1. addEdge(source, destination);
-inserts a destination vertex into the list of source vertex
+Inserts a destination vertex into the list of source vertex.

 1. printSelf();
 Prints every vertex and its edges.

 1. breadthFirstTraversal(source);
-Breadth first traversal
+Breadth first traversal.

+1. breadthFirstTraversalAlt(source);
+Alternative breadth first traversal.

+1. depthFirstTraversal(source);
+Depth first traversal.

+1. detectCycle();
+Returns TRUE if there is a cycle in the graph.

 ### Example of how to create a graph: